 Producer – Game Development on a tight schedule

 Producers are, put simply, tasked with organizing and managing the daily planning of the team.
-They are the glue that holds everything together - sometimes they are even custodians of the games’ ‘vision’ making sure it comes to fruition.
-Again, depending on each studio's particular needs, they might also be in charge of the business aspects, dealing with studio executives and publishers, and keeping their needs in balance.
-Like so many of these video game dev jobs, they can be further partitioned into positions such as associate producers - that focus on the daily tasks and scheduling and less on the macro stuff - or the above mentioned ‘big picture’ senior producers.
+They are the glue that holds everything together.
+Sometimes they are even custodians of the games’ ‘vision’ making sure it comes to fruition.
+Depending on studio’s particular needs, they might also be in charge of the business aspects, dealing with executives, and publishers.
+They can be further partitioned into positions such as associate producers – that focus on the daily tasks and scheduling and less on the macro stuff – or the ‘big picture’ senior producers.

 Read more: Video Game Producer – the party planner!

 Game Tester & QA – The hardest ‘easy’ job within the industry

 Getting paid to play games sounds enchanting.
 The grim reality is that QA’s have to meticulously test the latest versions (builds) of the game in order to spot and report anything and everything that doesn’t function properly.
 Sometimes QA’s come from passionate players that have such broad gaming experience they’ve developed a keen eye.
 Oftentimes they also hail from their fellow programmers, or have at least some experience in that field as well.

 Plenty of options – a spectrum of specializations